 Working in Norway

-Expats planning to work in Norway can count themselves lucky.
-In reports such as the annual European Employee Index, Norway is consistently identified as one of the best countries in the world in which to work.
+Expats planning to work in Norway can count themselves lucky as the country is consistently identified in expat reports as one of the best countries in the world in which to work.

 The majority of Norwegians are said to feel satisfied and secure in their job, while most workers believe they could find another job if they wanted to.
 A strong economy and welfare state has created an environment of trust, confidence and optimism within the labour force.